<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 So having the right tools in place is critical.
 This makes it easier to run campaigns against our podcasts, including social, email, blog, and so on.

 Take the time to really consider what the goals around your podcast are.
 If your main goals are around growing brand awareness, the way you measure success could in part be looking at how you’re growing your listener base.
-But if your goal is to create higher quality and engaging content for your audience, you might be looking at what podcast content is driving engagement and conversions to gauge success.
+But if your goal is to create higher quality and engaging content for your audience, you might be looking at how podcast content is driving engagement and conversions to gauge success.

 Don’t stop there.
 Look for opportunities to map those goals to bigger business goals.
 CEOs and other leaders don’t want to crush your creativity and ability to be innovative in your work.
 But they do want to know that the investments you’re making are contributing to the goals your team and business is setting.